thewca/wca-regulations/wca-regulations-2012.md

     - B2d1) The competitor removes the cover from the puzzle after starting the timer.
   - B2e) If a stopwatch is in use, the judge starts the stopwatch as soon as the competitor starts the solve.
 - B3) Memorisation phase:
-  - B3a) The competitor may pick up the puzzle during the memorisation.
+  - B3a) The competitor may pick up the puzzle during the memorisation phase.
   - B3b) The competitor must not make physical notes.
 Penalty: disqualification of the attempt (DNF).
+  - B4b) The competitor must not apply moves to the puzzle during the memorisation phase.
 - B4) Blindfolded phase:
   - B4a) The competitor dons the blindfold to start the blindfolded phase.
   - B4b) The competitor must not apply moves to the puzzle before he has fully donned the blindfold.